mongodb/docs/source/reference/aggregation.rst

    or surrounding braces.
 All aggregation field references can use dotted paths to refer to fields in nested documents.

-   Finally, you can use the :aggregator:`$project` to create and populates new sub-documents.
+   Finally, you can use the :pipeline:`$project` to create and populates new sub-documents.
 Consider the following example that creates a new field named ``stats`` that holds a number of values: